chngaiza/data-projects/README.md

 It was created to perform data analysis for instruction-related questions and scenarios.
 The goal of this database was to aid in the iterative improvement of my practices as an instructor, through understanding of the relevant data, notably the grades students would receive on assignments.
 + Design database schema visualization and key relationships.
 + Understand connection between tables.
++ Potentially identify and subsequently clean any data anomalies.
 + Analyze processed student data.
 + Find actionable insights for optimized session output.
 + Alter sessions based on data trends.